27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Antarctica has no time zones

-It’s a common misconception that the frozen continent at the South Pole had no time zones.
-But as we know from the science stations located in various parts of the massive ice shelf, there are nine different time zones in use in Antarctica.
-This is the United States trivia your teacher never taught you.
+High on the list of geography mistakes is that the increasingly popular continent at the South Pole has no time zones.
+In reality, due to its location where all of Earth’s longitudes meet, any time zone could theoretically be used.
+But as we know from science stations located in various parts of the massive ice shelf, each usually keeps time according to the country that operates or supplies it, so there are essentially nine different time zones in Antarctica.

 Andrew-Mayovskyy/Shutterstock